-THE AUTHOR
+ABOUT THE AUTHOR

 Simon Butler lives and works in the Westcountry.
 A publisher of many hundreds of titles he has also written and edited books ranging from novels to books on art.
-His book The War Horses, published in 2011, reached number one in military hardback sales and has been reprinted several times.
-That volume grew out of his interest in the First World War and in his friendship with those who keep alive the bond between humans and the horse.
-This new book continues the story of the working horse, following it through the nineteenth century to its fall from use in the British rural landscape in the decades after the Great War.
+His book The War Horses, which tells of the tragic fate of the animals taken to war reached number one in military hardback sales.
+That volume grew out of his interest in the First World War and in his friendship with those who keep alive the bond between humans and the horse, and Goodbye Old Friend continues the story of the working horse through to its disappearance from the farming landscape in the decades after the Great War.
+His latest book The Farmer's Wife celebrates the women whose working traditions lie in the land.